 Click Cancel to continue with your reservation without logging in.

 American Airlines makes every effort to accommodate its customers who require supplemental oxygen inflight.
-Effective July 23, 2012, American will continue to assist customers who wish to bring a Portable Oxygen Concentrator on board, however, due to decreased demand and increased supplier costs, American will no longer accept inflight medical oxygen.
+American will assist customers who wish to bring a Portable Oxygen Concentrator on board.

 Thank you for your loyalty to American Airlines.
-Should you have questions regarding this change, please call Reservations.
+Should you have questions, please call Reservations.